rdbetancur/collab-compet-tennis/Report.md

 ## Context

-The challenge of this project is
+The challenge of this project is that the agents must get an average score of +0.5 (over 100 consecutive episodes, after taking the maximum over both agents

 The program was developed with the DDPG algorithm, based on the course code (https://github.com/udacity/deep-reinforcement-learning/tree/master/ddpg-pendulum).
-In the project folder is the Unity environment (Tennis.app), the Jupyter file to run and four files with the Actor (Policy) Model, the Critic (Value) Model and the Agent.
+The starting point was the code developed for the continuous control with the Reacher.app.
+In the project folder is the Unity environment (Tennis.app).
+Adapt part of the code to work with two agents, and activate in Jupyter a part for training that performs training in up to 5,000 episodes or when it exceeds 0.5 and generates the Actor (Policy) Model and the Critic (Value) Model for each agent.
+Then there is a test mode, where the agent loads the training models, achieving an ideal performance.
-In the model use 2 fully connected hidden layers with ReLu activations for both the actor and the critic with a configuration of 256 nodes in each of them.

 Tanh is used in the final layer that maps states to actions.
 Batch normalization is used for mini batch training.
-Mirar https://pytorch.org/docs/stable/nn.html#normalization-layers
+Look https://pytorch.org/docs/stable/nn.html#normalization-layers

+## State and Action Space
+The observation space consists of 8 variables corresponding to the position and velocity of the ball and racket.
+Each agent receives its own, local observation.
+Two continuous actions are available, corresponding to movement toward (or away from) the net, and jumping.

 ## Agent Hyper Parameters